 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Eating too much black licorice can make your heart skip a beat or two — or even more.
-Though it happens rarely, black licorice can cause an irregular heartbeat in some people — and an excess may cause serious harm.
+Registered dietitian Katherine Patton, MEd, RD, CSSD, LD, says eating too much black licorice can make your heart skip a beat or two — or even more.
+Though it happens rarely, black licorice can cause an irregular heartbeat in some people and an excess may cause serious harm.

-U.S. Food and Drug Administration experts blame glycyrrhizin, the sweetening compound derived from the licorice root.
-This compound can cause potassium levels in the body to decrease.
-When this happens, some people can experience abnormal heart rhythms.
+The U.S. Food and Drug Administration experts blame glycyrrhizin, the sweetening compound derived from the licorice root.
+This compound can cause potassium levels in the body to decrease and when this happens, some people can experience abnormal heart rhythms.

 Others, especially those over 40 with a history of heart disease and/or high blood pressure, may experience other potentially serious problems, including a rise in blood pressure, lethargy and even congestive heart failure.